Suzanne Jenniches: Education

-In 1970, Jenniches earned a Bachelor of Science degree in Biology from Clarion State College (now, Clarion University of Pennsylvania).
+In 1970, Jenniches earned a Bachelor of Science degree in Biology from Clarion State College (now PennWest Clarion).
 Engineering was not an option.
 She believed there were only two choices open to her as a young female biology major: a nurse or a teacher.
 She became a biology teacher.

 While working as a teacher, Jenniches began to work toward an engineering degree.
 She attended evening school at Johns Hopkins, four nights a week, for seven years.
 She was the only woman at the evening engineering school for a number of years.
 In 1979, Jenniches earned a master's degree in environmental engineering from Johns Hopkins University.

 Jenniches completed extensive post-graduate work in international affairs at The Catholic University of America.
 She has also attended the Harvard Business School Program for Management Development.

 Career

 Jenniches began her career in science as a high school biology teacher, teaching ecology, in Westminster, Maryland.
 During this time, she received a magazine in the mail from the National Education Association.
 It was 1970, the first year of Earth Day.
 On the back cover, she found an ad from Johns Hopkins University.
 There was a post card to fill, tear out, and send in.
 Once again, she decided to change her career path on a whim.
 She applied to go to graduate school at Johns Hopkins by impulse.
 One of the items on the back cover flyer was the environmental engineering.